stephenreid321/stephenreid/app/markdown/training.md

 ### Meditation

-*   Retreats with teachers qualified by [Rob Burbea](https://hermesamara.org/teachers):
+*   Retreats and courses with teachers qualified by [Rob Burbea](https://hermesamara.org/teachers):
-  *   Freedom in Everything, [Hermes Amara Foundation](https://hermesamara.org/) annual retreat with Juha Penttilä and Yahel Avigur (Dec 2023, 7 days)
+  *   [Freedom in Everything](https://hermesamara.org/), Hermes Amara Foundation annual retreat with Juha Penttilä and Yahel Avigur (Dec 2023, 7 days)
   *   [The Eye of the Heart: Tracing a Path to Soulfulness](https://dharmaseed.org/retreats/5700/) with Catherine McGee and Yahel Avigur at Gaia House (Sep 2023, 8 days)
   *   [Seeing Through Dualities, Deepening in Emptiness](https://dharmacourse.org/seeing-through-dualities-deepening-in-emptiness/) with Yahel Avigur and Susy Keely, online (Jan – Mar 2023)
   *   [Liberating Ways of Looking](https://dharmaseed.org/retreats/5347) with Kirsten Kratz and Yahel Avigur at Gaia House (Oct 2022, 7 days)